ad-nat-delt/Colse-Resume/README.md

 ![Open CV Github Frame](https://github.com/TH-Activities/saturday-hack-night-template/assets/90635335/78554b37-32b2-4488-a10c-5c68098d7776)

-# Project Name

-Depth-Based Face Blurring with OpenCV
+# Depth-Based Face Blurring with OpenCV

 This project demonstrates depth-based face blurring in real-time using OpenCV and the Haarcascades face detection.
 The script captures video frames from either a video file or a webcam, detects faces, and applies depth-based blurring to faces in the background.